daphne-eu/daphne/doc/development/HandlingPRs.md

         - whitespace changes that unnecessarily blow up the diff (especially in files that otherwise have no changes)
         - ...
     - *code style*
-        - don't be strict as long as we don't have a clearly defined code style which can be enforced automatically
+        - the adherence to the code style is checked automatically through GitHub actions
-        - but watch out for things that make code hard to read, e.g.
+        - in addition to that, watch out for things that make code hard to read, e.g.
-            - wrong indentation
+            - incomprehensible, misleading, or excessively long identifiers
             - lots of commented out lines (especially artifacts from development/debugging)
+            - ...
 - **try out the code**
     - check out the branch
         - If the contribution originates from a GitHub fork, these steps will help to clone the PR's state into a branch of your working copy (example taken from PR #415):